gaterunner341/gaterunner341.github.io/_posts/2023-07-02-should-I-get-a-certification.md

 image: certified.jpg
 alt: Certified
 ---
-Ask any who works in cybersecurity if you pursue a certification, and you will get mixed results.
+Ask any who works in cybersecurity if you should pursue a certification, and you will get mixed results.
 The two main camps out there either say a certification is required for just about any position in the industry, or a certification is completely useless.

 Certifications can be either woefully inflated, or considered the “gold standard” in an industry.
 Take CompTIA’s Security+ certification, which their website states recommended experience as having the CompTIA Network+ certification and “two years of experience in IT administration with a security focus.”
 If you enlist in the military, especially the Air Force, most of your training will concentrate on getting you to pass the Security+ exam, without having any of the recommended experience.